 User interfaceElement Description Main Navigation Main navigation menu.
 Click the ■ icon to show/hide the main navigation menu.
 Active Queries Indicates whether Active Queries is enabled or disabled.
 Dark Mode/Daylight Mode Changes the display color scheme to Dark mode or Daylight mode.

-Current Date and Time Shows the current date and time as registered in the system.
+^ Current Date and Time Shows the current date and time as registered in the system.
 Resource Center OT Security resource center.
 Current User Name Shows the name of the user who is currently logged into the system.
-Click the down arrow for a selection menu.
-Menu options are About (shows software info) and Logout .
-After activatingOT Security, you can view your Tenable customer ID in the About view.
-This

-^ customer ID is required when contacting Technical Support or Customer Success teams.
+Click the down arrow for menu options: About (shows software info) and Logout .
+After activating OT Security, you can view your Tenable customer ID in the About view.
+This customer ID is required when contacting Technical Support or Customer Success teams.
 License Info Shows the OT Security software version and the license expiration date.
-Main Screen Shows the screen that you select in the main navigation.
-Export Downloads a PDF of the dashboard.